Chapter 3:

 "Too Late."
 She thinks with final clarity.

+"I'm sorry Father, I shouldn't have wasted it."
+She says to no one listening.
 “The villagers who find my body would need it.”

 As the creature lunges towards her she hears the "twang" of a cord.
 The creature stands up straight.
 Its bulging eyes crossed together.
 It leans forward but cannot fall, suspended by the rope.
 The figures pull at the cord and the now stiff creature falls backwards.
 With the crunch of leaves and sticks it falls with a thud.
-The feet standing upright in the ground as grave markers.
+Feet standing upright in the ground as grave markers.

 "Resolve funem, Senex, dum Magoulo locquo."